learn-co-curriculum/node-http-headers/README.md

 ## Request Headers

-`request` object of the request handler has an object `headers`.
+The `request` object of the request handler has an object `headers`.
 It has names of the headers as keys/properties.
 The names are lower-cased.
 For example, if you want to get the value of the `Accept-Charset` request header, you can access `request.headers['accept-charset']`:

 ```js
 console.log(request.headers['accept-charset'])
 ```

-Note: If you don't know what Accept-Charset is, it's the value of the character set which client tells the server it (client) accepts as response.
-According to [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation#The_Accept-Charset_header), Accept-Charset is lists the character sets supported by the user agent.
+Note: `accept-charset` is the value of the character set which the client uses to tell the server it (client) accepts a response.
+According to [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation#The_Accept-Charset_header), Accept-Charset lists the character sets supported by the user agent.
 Example values are `utf-8`, `ISO-8859-1`.

 To send the request headers, we like to use curl, because it's a simplistic CLI tool with straightforward options.
 You can use CURL on any server!
-We really advice against using Postman because it requires GUI (graphical environment) and adds additional complexity.
-Try using Postman on your Ubuntu AWS instance.
-So if you want to become a real developer—use CURL.
+Postman is great, but because it requires GUI (graphical environment), it adds additional complexity.
+It's really hard to use Postman on your Ubuntu AWS instance.
+Typically, most developers will use curl.

 CURL is easy.
 For example, to get the <http://webapplog.com/about/> page, you can run this command in your terminal (GET request):